rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 5. Select Blobs under Services in the Storage account blade menu, and then the container called modeldata.

-    To see data start propagating to the storage account, you might need to wait up to 10 minutes after the first web service request.
+    To see data start propagating to the storage account, we need to wait up to 10 minutes after the first web service request.
 Data flows into blobs with the following container path:

     ```/modeldata/<subscription_id>/<resource_group_name>/<model_management_account_name>/<webservice_name>/<model_id>-<model_name>-<model_version>/<identifier>/<year>/<month>/<day>/data.csv```